luka6000/TagTuner/README.md

 # TagTuner music player
 TagTuner is a device that enables you to access music playlists or albums using NFC tags.\
-It only works when integrated with Home Assistant media players and the Music Assistant music library is optional.
+It only works when integrated with Home Assistant media players.
+Music Assistant music library is optional.
 This setup seamlessly blends your digital only music collection with the tactile experience of playing a physical record, tape or cd.\
 Physical music media offer several advantages:

 - it's easy